nerc-project/nerc-docs/docs/get-started/user-onboarding-on-NERC.md

 # User Onboarding Process Overview

-NERC's Research allocations are available to faculty members and researchers, including postdoctoral researchers and students, at a U.S. based institution in New England.
+NERC's Research allocations are available to faculty members and researchers, including postdoctoral researchers and students.
 In order to get access to resources provided by NERC's computational infrastructure, you must first register and obtain a user account.

 The overall user flow can be summarized using the following sequence diagram: